 Keep in mind that a good leader identifies specific team members with varied backgrounds and skill sets to assist with specific tasks associated with their project.
-While you may be inclined to primarily enlist your peers, adult support can help you form partnerships with organizations, access resources, and provide important safety expand your circle, you expand your impact.
+While you may be inclined to primarily enlist your peers, adult support can help you form partnerships with organizations, access resources, and provide important safety measures (GSWNY can help make sure you're covered).
+So, be ready to identify each volunteer's role and don't worry about missing someone-you can add more team members as you go along.

+SOMETHING TO REMEMBER: When you expand your circle, you expand your impact.
 You may feel a little bit uneasy to approach and invite those outside your network to join your team, but remember to use your proposal as your guide to explain your plans.
-Chances are-they will be impressed!
+Chances are they will be impressed!